Neelka96/webscraper-challenge/README.md

 6. **Open `part_2_mars_weather.ipynb`** and run all cells:
    - This will automate a browser session to the Mars facts site.
    - It will scrape the data table, load into a Pandas DataFrame, visualize monthly temperature/pressure, and produce final CSV output (`mars_data.csv`).
-   - Check the markdown cells labeled for “Analysis” to see or add commentary on your findings.
+   - Check the markdown cells labeled for “Analysis” to see commentary on findings.

 [:arrow_up: Return to TOC](#table-of-contents)